Enabling Actions in the Object Page Header

 Annotation)

-for the Edit button to point to a particular
+Edit button to point to a particular property of an

-property of an object (entity) in the back-end system that is either true
+object (entity) in the back-end system that is either true or

 If you want to specify conditions for the updatable-path